Why Are Veterans at Risk of Developing Mesothelioma?

 - Fire Control Technician

 Most buildings and military vehicles on U.S. Army bases in the 20th century contained asbestos.
-Because of its fire-resistant nature, asbestos was used as insulation and incorporated into cement flooring, roof tiles, and plumbing.
+Because of its fire-resistant nature, the mineral was used as insulation and incorporated into cement flooring, roof tiles, and plumbing.
 It was also used to line vehicle gaskets and brake systems.
 Although the Army closed many of these buildings in the 1990s, many of the ones that remained open underwent repairs and remodeling.
-When not handled correctly, these activities exposed a new generation of service men and women to carcinogenic asbestos fibers and dust.
+When not handled correctly, these activities exposed a new generation of servicemen to the mineral’s carcinogenic fibers and dust.

 Army veterans most at risk of developing mesothelioma:

-Many Marines encountered asbestos on Navy ships and in Navy shipyards.
+Many Marines encountered the toxin on Navy ships and in Navy shipyards.
 Marines lived and worked in close quarters with Navy Sailors both above and below deck, meaning they were often surrounded by asbestos-laden paint, insulation, and other materials.
-Mess halls, sleeping quarters, and boiler and engine rooms all contained asbestos.
+Mess halls, sleeping quarters, and boiler and engine rooms all contained the carcinogen.
 The mineral was also used to insulate pipes and plumbing.

 Marine veterans most at risk of developing mesothelioma: